Quantum 1: Bemused? Bewildered? Me Too

 Einstein: Worked out the photo-electric effect in his annus mirabilis

 Another problem physics hadn’t solved was that of the photo-electric effect.
 If you shine light onto a metal sheet the energy of the light knocks electrons out of the sheet and according to classical physics the stronger the light the more energy it should impart to the departing electrons, just as on the sea shore the bigger the wave the further the pebbles it tosses up the beach will bounce.
 But this wasn’t how the electrons behaved.
 Why not?
 Einstein found that if he applied Planck’s idea of quantum leaps of radiation to light he could solve the problem.
 But this was back to Newton’s corpuscles.
-To make jumps light had to be composed of particles, just as pebbles aren’t themselves waves but bits of stone.
-Yet both sets of equations worked.
+To make jumps light had to be composed of particles, just as pebbles aren’t themselves waves but bits of stone that stop where they are each time the wave recedes Yet both sets of equations worked.
 One set proved light travelled in waves, the other that it was composed of particles.
 How could light be both?
 Then in 1927 the same paradox was found to apply to the most elementary elements of matter, such as electrons.
 How could matter be composed both of tiny particles, bits of material stuff in a particular place at a particular time, yet also of immaterial waves that are everywhere and nowhere?
 Eventually the scientists had to accept the paradox.
 Matter looked at from one point of view is composed of particles, looked at from the other it is composed of waves.
 Yet how can this be?
 It is a paradox to which no-one has found a solution.
 Perhaps you can already see my direction of travel

 Enter Niels Bohr, who incidentally had previously been goalkeeper for the Danish national soccer team.

 Like a goalkeeper Bohr made an unbelievable save